seyederfan-hosseinihaji/animal-growth-simulation/README.md

 # animal-growth-simulation

+## Description

-This project involves developing a simple program to estimate livestock weight after 30 days and to calculate the Feed Conversion Ratio (FCR) at the end of the period.
+This project involves developing a simple calculator to estimate two variables:

+1.  **Final livestock weight after 30 days:** This value is estimated using the calf’s initial fattening weight and its Average Daily Gain (ADG).
+2.  **Feed Conversion Ratio (FCR):** This indicator is used by farm managers to evaluate feed efficiency.